-To anyone updating old gear to new, I always say start with the biggest items because they give you the most potential to reduce weight and bulk, and I’d do it in this order: #1 tent, #2 bag, #3 backpack (because you need to reduce tent and bag weight and especially bulk before getting a lighter, smaller pack), and then #4 boots and air mattress, followed by smaller items like your cooking system and clothing.
+To anyone updating old gear to new, I always say start with the biggest items because they give you the most potential to reduce weight and bulk.

 Older, inflatable air mattresses are much heavier and especially bulkier than contemporary models—many of which actually fit inside your pack (instead of having to attach them to the outside) and don’t take up much space.
 Check out my air mattress reviews.

 Thank you so much for your great input on the process of lightening up our 20-year-old backpacking gear.
 It’s especially helpful to know the logic behind the order in which to make the upgrades, as well as your personal experience with the family factors.
-Your post about how to lighten up backpacking loads was super helpful with specific suggestions for different scenarios.
-We’ll look at the gear reviews you mentioned, and will keep posted for the upcoming air mats you mentioned for 2015.
+Your post “Ultralight Backpacking’s Simple Equation: Less Weight = More Fun” was super helpful with specific suggestions for different scenarios.
+We’ll look at the gear reviews you mentioned.

 Many thanks, Michael.
 As always, you and your site are our go-to sources for everything backpacking!